matuzo/HTMHell/hell/adventcalendar/2025/5/index.md

 Additionally, this association only works when the input is nested inside the label.
 If you wanted to have the label and input be siblings, for example for styling purposes, then that implicit association is lost.

-To solve this, we can use the `idref` you probably already know, the `for` atribute on the `<label>` element:
+To solve this, we can use the `IDREF` you probably already know, the `for` atribute on the `<label>` element:

 ```html
 <label for="email-input"> Email address </label>
 <input type="email" id="email-input" />
 ```

 Now we're _explicitly_ associating the label with the input, by referencing the input's `id` from the label's `for` attribute.
-That's all an `idref` really is: a reference to another element's `id`.
+That's all an `IDREF` really is: a reference to another element's `id`.

 Note, there's also nothing keeping you from using the `for` attribute and nesting both at the same time: